rubinius/rubinius-website-archive/_posts/2015-09-01-rubinius-heart-gitter-im.markdown

 On Gitter, your nick or handle is your GitHub user name.
 So simple; so useful.
 It may not seem like a big thing: you have a GitHub user name and you have an IRC user name and you created them at different times so they are often different.
 Big deal; who can't remember two names?

 Well, me for one.
-I need to keep track of a lot of people and not having to even wonder what a person's GitHub user is when I'm chatting with them on is a huge help.
+I need to keep track of a lot of people and not having to even wonder what a person's GitHub user is when I'm chatting with them on Gitter is a huge help.
 It's also a huge help for people who are new to the project and just getting oriented.

 Think about this: when you go from one thing to two things, you've increased complexity by 100%.
 But as programmers, with our fancy loop constructs, we typically don't think twice (no pun intended) about multiplying by two.
 If you think that's not a huge deal, perhaps try asking for double your salary.
 In the "real world", multiplying by two is a big deal.